ghlecl/prog_as_a_tool_support/README.md

 This Microsoft Excel (TM) spreadsheet is probably not 100% optimized and I'm sure some people will say I could have done better.
 That being said, it does calculate the correct symmetry for the data.
 To calculate a new profile, you have to:

-   1 - Copy one of the data sheets.
+1. Copy one of the data sheets.
+Rename it to something appropriate.
-   2 - Paste your data into the columns with the red background.
+2. Paste your data into the columns with the red background.
 Some caveats:
-       2.1 - You must make sure to remove the excess data if some exists and leave only your data.
+  1. You must make sure to remove the excess data if some exists and leave only your data.
-       2.2 - If you change the location of the first cell, you must adjust the appropriate columns in the Analyse sheet.
+  2. If you change the location of the first cell, you must adjust the appropriate columns in the Analyse sheet.
-   4 - Create a new line in the Analyse sheet for your new data sheet.
-Adjust the name
+3. Create a new line in the Analyse sheet for your new data sheet.
+Adjust the name column.
-       column.
-   3 - Update every cell in your data sheet which refers to the Analyse sheet to
-       have the appropriate line number.
+4. Update every cell in your data sheet which refers to the Analyse sheet to have the appropriate line number.
 They are with a blue background.

 This should then yeild the symmetry in the last used colum of your data sheet.